Siedrid/gRasslands/README.md

     #> NULL

-The alpha diversity indices used are the species number, shannon and simpson index.
+The alpha diversity indices calculated and provided in the `div.df` data frame are the species number, shannon and simpson index.
 Many studies have shown, that species number is the best response variable, therefore this alpha-diversity indice will be used in the following random forest model.
-The code to calculate these indices is provided in the `data-raw` folder.
+The code to calculate these indices is provided in the `data-raw` folder in the div.df.R script.

 ## II.
 Train and Test Random Forest

-For the training, only the maximum reflectances from the months March to September are used.
+For the training, only the minimum reflectances from the months March to September are used.
 The winter months are influenced by clouds and snow and are limited by less plant growth/cover, which could potentially impact our results negatively.